Plays

 Jake: But ‘we’ found you….

-Charlie: Were you in the camp, camping, on holidays, learning how to swim…?
+Charlie: Were you in the camp, the camping, where I… On holidays, learning how to swim?

 Jake: Oh, ‘we’ knew how to swim, it was you who was sinking.
 And by the way finding you, doesn’t mean ‘we’ met!